 What is the status of the regulation that states you need a tour guide to enter Machu Picchu?

-Adios professional, licensed guides live locally.
+Adios professional, licensed guides live locally in Cusco and will travel to the village of Aguas Calientes to meet you.
 They speak English and are experts on local history, lore and culture.
-Scroll to the bottom for information about our guides.
+Scroll to the bottom for information about our tour guides.
 If you need all-inclusive 1-day service to Machu Picchu, including the tour guide, train tickets, bus tickets and train station transfers, send an email with the number of people in your group, their ages, and the date.
 We'll send you a quote.

 What you need to know about "Pick-up" Tour Guides at Machu Picchu

 Machu Picchu pick-up tour guides will no longer be found hanging around the main entry of Machu Picchu.
 Tour guides have now relocated near the bus stop in the village of Aguas Calientes.
 The extra time it takes to ride the buses will be included in the amount you pay for a guided tour.
 However, the cost of a "pick-up" guide will usually be cheaper than pre-arranging a trained professional guide, The entry time printed on your ticket is the window for entry to Machu Picchu, not the duration of the tour of Machu Picchu.
-Tours of Machu Picchu by pickup guides are about 1 hour to 1.5 hours.
-This is a fast tour.
-Seasoned, experienced guides will not be found standing at the entry to Machu Picchu.
+Tours of Machu Picchu by pickup guides are up to 2.5 hours max depending on the circuit you have.
+They like to get in and get out so they can hook up with another group.
+Seasoned, experienced tour guides will not be found standing at the bus stop or the entry to Machu Picchu.
 These guides live in Cusco and they are booked in advance.
-Machu Picchu tours done by experienced guides booked in advance will be 2-3 hours or longer if you have the stamina (and the right entry ticket!)
+Machu Picchu tours done by experienced guides booked in advance will be 3 hours or longer if you have the stamina (and the right entry ticket!)
 At the end of this post I've included info about booking professional tour guides.

 Are Machu Picchu "pickup" tour guides licensed?

 Machu Picchu "pickup" tour guides must be licensed and must be able to demonstrate basic skills.
 It's fair to say that many have emerging skills and may have just graduated from tourism school and are looking to develop their technique as a tour guide by practicing their English and public speaking on visitors who show up at Machu Picchu.
-Now the tour guides are standing near the bus stop in Aguas Calientes.
+Tour guides can be found standing near the bus stop in Aguas Calientes.
 There are still a few standing at the main entry to Machu Picchu, but most are in the village.

 Machu Picchu entry tickets are valid for one entry only.
 Whether it's guided or not is irrelevant (click here to get more details)

-Why Do Machu Picchu Circuit 3 and 4 ticket holders have a separate entry point?
+Why Do Machu Picchu Circuit 3 ticket holders have a separate entry gate at Machu Picchu?

 Are Tour Guides required to accompany visitors on the hikes inside Machu Picchu?

-• Visitors with tickets to hike to Huayna Picchu are not required to have guides during the hike.
+• Visitors with tickets to hike to any of the hikes inside the park are not required to have tour guides

 Finding Guide Service at main entry to Machu Picchu: